Building Scalable Video Understanding Benchmarks through Sports: Experiments on

 \subsection{Key Results}

 {\textbf{Performance of both TQN and MeMViT degrades rapidly and approaches random for very long clips}} To understand the impact of length of the videos on task performance, we train different baseline models for clips with over-lengths ranging from 2 overs ($\sim$10 minutes) to 10 overs ($\sim$50 minutes).
 Figure~\ref{fig:main_result} shows that performance rapidly decreases with increasing clip length and approaches the random baseline for binary and multi-choice queries.
-This result, in addition to the strong human baseline, demonstrates significant room for modelling improvements.
+This result, in addition to the strong human baseline, shows significant room for modeling improvements.

-{\textbf{Models need to effectively aggregate context to perform well on \lcric}} To understand the importance of aggregating context for \lcric, we first train a TQN `event classifier' model to predict 1 of 12 events (Section~\ref{subsec:cricket_overview}) in a video clip.
+{\textbf{Models need to localize and detect events accurately to perform well on \lcric}} To understand the importance of localizing and detecting events for \LVU models, we first train a TQN `event classifier' model to predict 1 of 12 events (Section~\ref{subsec:cricket_overview}) in a video clip.
 The model is trained on ground truth annotations from \lcricm and has a fairly high test accuracy of $84.79\%$.
 We then divide the clips into a contiguous sequence of `event segments' by either using ground truth segmentations from \lcricm (labeled `Ground Truth' in Table~\ref{tab:baselines:aggregation}) or by uniformly dividing the clips into 60 contiguous segments (labeled `Uniform' in Table~\ref{tab:baselines:aggregation}), as each 10-over clip contains 60 events.
-Finally, we leverage the learned `event classifier' model to generate event chains by sequentially predicting events on the `event segments' and evaluate different queries on these event chains.
-We report performance in Table~\ref{tab:baselines:aggregation} and make two observations -- \textbf{1)} Although access to ground truth segments of events leads to better performance, as it aids the event classifier in making more accurate predictions, the performance is still much worse than the human baseline. \textbf{2)} TQN model in Table~\ref{tab:baselines}, which aggregates context across 10-overs, performs much better than `Uniform' in Table~\ref{tab:baselines:aggregation}.
-Both these observations suggest that improving context aggregation is an important direction towards improving performance on \lcric.
+Finally, we leverage the learned `event classifier' model to generate event chains by sequentially predicting events on the `event segments' and evaluating different queries on these event chains.
+We report performance in Table~\ref{tab:baselines:aggregation} and make two observations -- \textbf{1)} Access to ground truth event segments leads to $\sim 20\%$ improvement over uniformly generated segments on binary queries and therefore shows the importance of event localization. \textbf{2)} While access to ground truth event segments leads to better performance, as it aids the event classifier in making more accurate predictions, the performance is still $\sim16\%$ worse than the human baseline on binary queries.
+Therefore, even with perfect event localization, models need performant event detection capabilities.